GrabzIt/grabzit/plugins/javascript/link-preview/readme.txt

 	new GrabzItPreview("YOUR APPLICATION KEY");

-Is at the bottom of the page just below the body tag.
+Is at the bottom of the page just above the closing body tag.

 To add the preview ability to a link simply add the "grabzit-preview" class to the link.
 This will then be read automatically and a preview generated.